-Fig. 2: (a) Pump-induced Faraday roation as a function of the time delay. (b) Calculated field distribution in the vicinity of the graphene disk at the highest pump fluence (taken from [3]).
+Fig. 2: (a) Pump-induced Faraday roation as a function of the time delay. (b) Calculated field distribution in the vicinity of the graphene disk at the highest pump fluence (taken from [3]). does not alternate during the field cycle but rather follow the envelope of the THz pulse.
+The polarity of the magnetic field is determined by the helicity of the THz radiation.
 To investigate this phenomenon, we performed pump-probe experiments at FELBE.
-The sample consists of quasi free-standing bilayer graphene patterned into a large array of disks with a diameter of 1.2 μ m and a periodicity of 1.5

-While circularly polarized pump pulses excite the circular plasmons, Faraday rotation of linearly polarized THz radiation was exploited to probe the magnetic field in the disks.
-A wire-grid polarizer served as polarization-dependent beam splitter, two bolometers measured the transmission as a function of the time delay between pump and probe pulse.
+The sample consists of quasi free-standing bilayer graphene patterned into a large array of disks with a diameter of 1.2 $\mu$ m and a periodicity of 1.5 While circularly polarized pump pulses excite the circular plasmons, Faraday rotation of linearly polarized THz radiation was exploited to probe the magnetic field in the disks.
+A wire-grid polarizer served as polarization-dependent beam splitter, two bolometers measured the transmission as a function of the time delay between pump and HZDR probe pulse.
 When excited with a moderate fluence of about 440 nJ/cm2 we observed a maximum change in polarization of about 1°.
-A comparable Faraday rotation is reached in a static magnetic field of about 0.5 T. Considering the thickness of the bilayer graphene, this corresponds to a Verdet constant of about 5·107 rad/(T m).
-As the temporal development of the magnetic field is directly linked to the plasmon lifetime in graphene, the duration of the pump-induced magnetic field is determined by the pulse duration of FELBE (cf. Fig. 2(a)).
+A comparable Faraday rotation is reached in a static magnetic field of about 0.5 T. Considering the thickness of the bilayer graphene, this corresponds to a Verdet constant of about 5·10 rad/(T m).
+As the temporal development of the magnetic field is directly linked to the plasmon lifetime in graphene, the duration of the pumpinduced magnetic field is determined by the pulse duration of FELBE (cf. Fig. 2(a)).
 As the magnetic field is caused by the circulating plasmon, the field distribution is not homogeneous throughout the disks.
 To further analyze this, we performed finite-element simulations of the graphene disks when excited by circularly polarized radiation with the highest field strength applied in the experiment.
 As can be seen in Fig. 2(b), the area of the strongest magnetic field is bound to the strongest currents caused by the plasmons.
 Such disks of plasmonic elements might be exploited in future for ultrafast control of magnetic fields with THz radiation.
+Martin Mittendorff References: